Cisplatin/Krypton/README.md

 * Refactor createBinStr to strToBinStr
 * Rest of DES algorithm
 * Generic method of using different block cipher modes
-* Add generic permutation method for BinStrs
+* Add generic permutation method for BinStrs (test it, replace DES functions)